Church of Sweden

-Despite a significant yearly loss of members (lately 1-2% annually), its membership of 5,628,067 people accounts for 53.9% (yearend 2021) of the Swedish population.
+Its membership of 5,426,205 people accounts for 51.4% (per the end of 2024) of the Swedish population.
 Until 2000 it held the position of state church.
 The high membership numbers arise because, until 1996, all newborn children were made members, unless their parents had actively cancelled their membership.
-Approximately 2% of the church's members regularly attend Sunday services.
-According to a Gallup poll conducted in 2009, 17% of the Swedish population considered religion as an important part of their daily life.
+Approximately 2% of the church's members are regular attenders.

 Theology

-King Gustav I Vasa instigated the Church of Sweden in 1536 during his reign as King of Sweden.
+King Gustav Vasa instigated the Church of Sweden in 1536 during his reign as King of Sweden.
 This act separated the church from the Roman Catholic Church and its canon law.
 In 1571, the Swedish Church Ordinance became the first Swedish church order following the Reformation.

 The Church of Sweden became Lutheran at the Uppsala Synod in 1593 when it adopted the Augsburg Confession to which most Lutherans adhere.
-At this synod, it was decided that the church would retain the three original Christian creeds: the Apostles', the Athanasian, and the Nicene.
+At this synod, it was decided that the church would retain the three original Christian creeds: the Apostolic, the Athanasian, and the Nicene.